necst/cicero/scripts/measurements/readme.md

 -copro_not_check    |only for copro: disable check against a golden model(python re).
 -do_not_optimize	|only for copro and coprocompiler: do not optimize recopro code
--format				| \[pythonre\|pcre\] specifies the regex input format some of them have already default values you can read it directly in [measure.py](measure.py) via `measure.py --h`
+-format				| \[pythonre\|pcre\] specifies the regex input format -benchmark				| Name of the benchmark, needed for result saving purposes some of them have already default values you can read it directly in [measure.py](measure.py) via `measure.py --h`

 Measurements are put in a csv file named measure_***.\****.csv